arneish/CUDA-PCA-jacobi/README.md

-# Declaration
-- This programming assignment was undertaken by the owner as a part of lab requirements in the course COL380: Introduction to Parallel Programming and Distributed Computing (Sem-II, 2018-19) (instructor Prof. Subodh V. Sharma) at Indian Institute of Technology (IIT), Delhi in March 2019.
-- The problem statement is included.
-The following sections describe the assignment submission requirements and how to use the starter codes.

 # Overview
 - **Contains: A (fairly) optimised Parallelised Jacobi eigenvalue algorithm implementation in CUDA C, Sequential Jacobi eigenvalue algorithm implementation in C (for speedup computations)**
 - **Input Data: Works on Input matrices of dimensions M(#samples) x N(#features), N less or equal to 1024 (assuming GPU architecture used provides maximum BLOCK SIZE of 1024)**